Binbonk5/Binbonk5/README.md

 ---

 ## 👨‍💻 About Me
 - 👋 Hi there!
 I'm Hoang Duc Dung, currently an undergraduate student at the **University of Information Technology**.
-Currently pursuing the **Computer Science Honor Program** at my university.
+Now pursuing the **Computer Science Honor Program** at my university.
 - 💻 Before university, I studied at **Le Quy Don High School for the Gifted – Khanh Hoa**.
 - 🚀 My current academic focus is on **Machine Learning** and **Computer Vision**, where I explore intelligent systems and visual perception techniques.
 - 📊 I also often participate in competitions on the Codeforces platform